guitarvydas/sp/doc/sp.md

 Potential matches are kept `on deck`.

-There are 8 basic operations in sp:
+There are several basic operations in sp:

 - `.` accept whatever is on-deck - the on-deck string is appended to the end of the current collector string
 - `"..."` match and accept a string of characters, with backtracking - the matcher matches characters from left to right, if it gets to the end, the characters are appended to the collector, if the match fails at any point before the end of the string, all characters matched up to that point are put back at the front of the stream.
 If the match fails in a non-lookahead context, an syntax error is declared and parsing quits.